jaimii/LargeRaids/README.md

 In addition to fixing errors, you should look at the obfuscated mapping for the ```groupsSpawned``` variable over at [mappings.dev](https://mappings.dev/) in class ```net.minecraft.world.entity.raid.Raid```.
 If it is not ```I```, then you should change it at ```RaidWrapper.setGroupsSpawned()```.

-For 1.21.8, the mapping is here: https://mappings.dev/1.21.8/net/minecraft/world/entity/raid/Raid.html
+For 1.21.11, the mappings are here: [mappings.dev](https://mappings.dev/1.21.11/index.html)

-Other additional obfuscated mappings may change in between versions, for this version, the ServerLevel and ServerPlayer mappings have been changed in the ```RaidWrapper```.
+Other additional obfuscated mappings may change in between versions, for 1.21.11 the variable ```VillagerProfession``` have been changed.
 If you wish to update the plugin for the latest versions, you must double check the stacktrace to fix errors in the source code.

+For the latest versions, such as 26.1, since mappings are no longer obfuscated, usage of paperweight may no longer be needed.

 ## Known Bugs
 For any large raid, the minimum Hero of the Village effect given is level 2.
 This affects all versions of LargeRaids (including versions from the original mod author), and is caused by vanilla giving out the effect before ```RaidFinishEvent``` is fired.